Inaugurating The Next Cycle: Understanding Your Future

 Debrief

 Such was the mind of our good-lookin’, dark-haired, deep-voiced, hard-workin’ English lad on Monday, 20th January.
 Readers have already encountered him trading the events on 19 November 2024 with the ATACMS missile strike.
-This young trader is iterating, emerging away from his foundational smash’ n’ grab skills to dynamic market navigation.
+This young trader is iterating, emerging from his foundational smash ’n’ grab skills to dynamic market navigation.
 And this was the key to accessing January 20.

-Why have you outperformed in this instance compared to other scenarios you have personally traded before?
-Was it simply a matter of an increase in size, or was there an enhancement of your skills?
+Why have you outperformed in this instance compared to your previous trades?
+Was it due to an increase in size or an enhancement of your skills?

-“I outperformed from the sheer aggressiveness with which I hit the comment.
-I was very prepared for this—upside, downside, tariffs-on, tariffs-off.
+“I outperformed due to my aggressive approach to the comment.
+I was prepared for this—upside, downside, tariffs-on, tariffs-off.
 I knew it was all the market cared about.
-I had a very clear plan of the two markets I wanted to hit.
-[S&P, Euro].
-I knew I had to get as much size away, as quickly as possible, at the best prices.
-And I did—which gave me a lot of room.
+I had a clear plan for the two markets I wanted to hit [S&P, Euro].
+I needed to get as much size away, quickly, at the best prices.
+And I did—which gave me room.
 Before, I would either smash ’n’ grab it or just snatch the P&L. I flashed onside £100,000; before, I would have banked it and thought—great trade!
 But it all came back in seconds.
-Before, I wouldn’t want to fight or compete with the market with any form of size, But this time, I was willing to stick around.
+Before, I wouldn’t want to fight or compete with the market with size, but this time, I was willing to stick around.
 I knew I had to sit in it.
 Because this is exactly what I discussed with [our precariously tall Englishman] the night before—about not puking the big ones.
-We both learned our lesson, having done it on [Fed] Waller’s dovish comments a few days ago.
-The market pulsed yet collapsed back.
+We both learned our lesson from [Fed] Waller’s dovish comments a few days ago.
+The market pulsed yet collapsed.
 Then it ground higher.
-Yet we both puked most of the size on the collapse and only held a tiny size as the markets ground away later.
+Yet we puked most of the size on the collapse and only held a tiny size as the markets ground away later.
 We were kicking ourselves, and I had to make sure I wouldn’t repeat this.

-So I still had decent size on [S&P and Euro] when they finally traded higher, regardless of cutting some of the size when it came back.
-I did that because when it comes back like that, on a two-sentence headline, knowing there is a full story or article behind it, you have to think: what have I missed?
+I still had decent size on [S&P and Euro] when they traded higher, regardless of cutting some of the size when it came back.
+I did that because when it comes back like that, on a two-sentence headline, knowing there’s a full story or article behind it, you have to think: what have I missed?
 What’s in the story?
 Why has it reacted like this?
-So risk management has to kick in here.
+So risk management has to kick in.
 But as soon as the S&P and Euro started to extend the move highs, I started to build big size across the board, like Yuan and CAD, then smaller clips in DAX, EuroStoxx, and Yen.

-Overall, it was a combination of aggressive sizing and willingness to stick with the trade, where normally I wouldn’t have waited as much.”
+It was a combination of aggressive sizing and willingness to stick with the trade, where I normally wouldn’t have waited as much.”

-Since this was a confirmation, not a denial, how did you trade this differently?
-Did you hit the WSJ headline and prepare for denial, perhaps by storyboarding and considering each possibility?
-And once you received confirmation, did you act differently or take profit, for instance?
+Given this was a confirmation, not a denial, how did you trade this differently?
+Did you hit the WSJ headline and prepare for denial, perhaps by storyboarding and considering possibilities?
+Once you received confirmation, did you act differently or take profit?

-But I was storyboarding in my head—What could the Denial be?
+I was storyboarding in my head—what could the Denial be?
 Where can it come from?
-However, my big mistake was not thinking that confirmation could be a great trade, too, and when it did come out, it put something of a three-minute bid across the markets.
+My big mistake was not considering confirmation as a good trade.
+When it happened, it put a three-minute bid across the markets.
 It topped you out but gave you a decent move.
-There I should have re-sized and used that as the final, big, flush-into-the-highs kind of trade.
-I used the flush as an exit rather than adding—such was the mistake.”
+I should have re-sized and used that as the final, big, flush-into-the-highs trade.
+Instead of adding, I used the flush as an exit.
+Such was the mistake.”

-Was the approach different between this Jan 20 WSJ-tariff trade and the Nov 19 ATACMS missile strike?
+Was the approach different between the Jan 20 WSJ-tariff trade and Nov 19 ATACMS missile strike?

-“The difference was how they were managed.
-The ATACMS trade [Nov 19] required you to ebb and flow with the market until it decided to release.
-If you traded it, you might remember that S&P was locked in a horrid chop for a long time.
-In the moment, nothing showed you it really wanted to go.
+“The difference was in the management.
+The ATACMS trade [Nov 19] required you to ebb and flow with the market until it released.
+If you traded it, you remember that S&P was locked in a horrid chop for a long time.
+Nothing showed it wanted to go.
 Yet, on this WSJ-Tariff [20 Jan] trade, you knew it had to go.
 This allows you to wait, persevere, and hold the size.
 I knew I would just have to grin, bear it, and assign a specific risk.
 To say, ‘If this goes against me, and if this becomes a one-in-a-hundred-chance dinger—where this trade doesn’t work—so be it.
-I would just have to take the loss on it.
-Either way, I would take this kind of trade each and every time.
+I would take the loss.
+Either way, I would take this trade every time.
 Because it is cut and dry, you’d do this trade every day of the week if you could.

-However, with the ATACMS [Nov 19] trade, you are also unsure how far the moves can go.
-Conversely, with the WSJ-tariff [Jan 20] trade, you have a rough idea of where markets have already come from and how far we’ve priced various markets, which tells you the overall potential.
+With the ATACMS [Nov 19] trade, you’re unsure how far the moves can go.
+Conversely, with the WSJ-tariff [Jan 20] trade, you have a rough idea of market history and pricing, indicating the overall potential.

-So, both performances came from the sizing.
+Both performances came from the sizing.
 With the WSJ-Tariff [Jan 20] trade, I sized aggressively from the start and tried not to cut, but to hold the size.
-Whereas for ATACMS [Nov 19] I sized in aggressively but had to cut a lot of the size quick, and later built up to a decent position across markets.
-By that time, the markets released, which allowed for the performance.”
+Whereas for ATACMS [Nov 19] I sized aggressively but had to cut a lot quickly, and later built a decent position across markets.
+By then, the markets released, allowing for the performance.”

 Opportunity & Payouts

-Let’s review January 20 firm-wide, as there was a stark difference between performances.
-In other words, a trader likely had a milestone day in various ways or close to it.
-And those that did not were virtually flat or at a small loss.
-Usually, traders firm-wide would fall anywhere in between from small-up to…well—big-up!
-This anomalous difference is exactly what must be investigated.
+Let’s review January 20 firm-wide, as there was a stark difference in performances.
+A trader likely had a milestone day or close to it.
+Those that didn’t were virtually flat or at a small loss.
+Usually, traders would fall anywhere in between small-up to big-up!
+This anomalous difference must be investigated.
 And to the learner—a gift.

-The main differentiator?
-Navigating the spike.
-Alex Haywood explains it best through what he refers to as “opportunity profiles” in the context of trading these lone injections of volatility: headlines, comments, data points and so on.
-These diagrams illustrate the shape of the market move itself, as well as the P&L curve of a trader who executed these three different moves almost ‘perfectly.’
-As contentious as this ‘P’ word is in all performance pursuits, we shall borrow Haywood’s diagrammatic illustrations and explanations.
+The main differentiator is navigating the spike.
+Alex Haywood explains it through “opportunity profiles” in trading these volatility injections: headlines, comments, data points, etc. These diagrams illustrate the market move shape and the P&L curve of a trader who executed these three moves almost ‘perfectly.’
+Despite the contentious ‘P’ word, we shall borrow Haywood’s diagrams and explanations.

 Consider the afternoon of 6 January, the Denial—chronicled in A Tale of Two Truths.
-The market reaction and execution from the outset put a trader straight ‘on-side.’
-They were never challenged by going ‘off-side’, that is, to be in a negative open P&L position as the market was trading against them.
+The market reaction and execution put a trader straight ‘on-side.’
+They were never challenged by going ‘off-side’, or to be in a negative open P&L position as the market was against them.
 And for a trader who goes all-in, holds, and exits all-out, they applied that skill at the perfect opportunity.
-The exact payout for the precise opportunity can be summarised in Diagram 1 (D1):
+The payout for the opportunity can be summarised in Diagram 1 (D1):

-This looks very similar to both the aggressive Denial moves themselves—and the P&L of trading this directionally.
+This looks similar to the aggressive Denial moves and the P&L of trading this directionally.

-Of course, there are other types of market reactions—and many can be characterised as ‘slow-burn’ moves.
-These do not place the trader under significant P&L pressure; rather, it is just a sheer unnerving experience.
+There are other market reactions characterised as ‘slow-burn’ moves that don’t place the trader under significant P&L pressure; rather, it’s just a sheer unnerving experience.
 You flash on-side and off-side many times.
 The market ought to be reacting!
 But it isn’t.
 Why?
 Am I right or wrong?
-Staying in this P&L purgatory is frustrating at best; time for various forms of second-guessing and emotions to surface and dominate.
-At worst, it can bleed P&L profusely as the trader enters, exits, enters, exits the market—I’m getting chopped up!—often with the trader merely makes back what they just lost.
+Staying in this P&L purgatory is frustrating; time for second-guessing and emotions to surface.
+At worst, it can bleed P&L profusely as the trader enters and exits the market—I’m getting chopped up!—often making back what they lost.
 This can be summarised in Diagram 2 (D2):

-It also describes the choppy nature of the ATACMS missile strike on 19 November.
+The choppy nature of the ATACMS missile strike on 19 November is described.
 These situations demand more dynamism, sizing in and out of the markets, necessitating a framework to remain in the trade, leveraging up and increasing exposure at the right time.
-As Haywood mentions, these opportunities elude the trader who lacks either the experience to execute this or may not have positioned to take advantage of time.
-Or, rather, to not be hurt by time exposure.
-That is, those who exit as fast as they enter are mismatching the skills needed to trade market flows like D2, because the time spent in the trade is far longer than they expect.
+As Haywood mentions, these opportunities elude traders who lack the experience or aren’t positioned to take advantage of time.
+Or, to not be hurt by time exposure.
+Those who exit as fast as they enter mismatch the skills needed to trade market flows like D2, because the trade duration is longer than expected.

-Now, we arrive at a close cousin of D2; a type that has featured many times in the past few months—the market spasm; a whipsaw.
+Now, we arrive at a close cousin of D2, a type featured many times in the past few months—the market spasm, a whipsaw.
 Diagram 3 (D3):

-It is the most insidious type, because trading this—for who anticipate, and only trade moves like D1— it will feel as if they made each decision and reaction at the worst possible time.
+It’s the most insidious type because trading this—for who anticipate, and only trade D1 moves— it will feel as if they made each decision and reaction at the worst time.

 This is due to a tactical dilemma.
-The whipsaw, this spike, lies in the future; it remains unknown—and as our young trader demonstrated—it requires one to strike first and navigate thereafter.
+The whipsaw spike lies in the unknown future—and as our young trader demonstrated—it requires one to strike first and navigate thereafter.
 If it’s big—it should be going!
 Wait.
 Why is it coming back?

-You can’t wait for the whipsaw to pass altogether, as that will forgo the best prices, and the trader will often end up with a weak hand; any mere pullback will force them out.
-Instead, one must grab best prices, then hold the trade, to withstand the intense pressure of flashing off-side and to avoid ‘puking’—that is, to liquidate all together, often at a small loss.
+You can’t wait for the whipsaw to pass, as that will forgo the best prices, and the trader will end up with a weak hand; any pullback will force them out.
+Instead, grab the best prices, then hold the trade, to withstand the pressure of flashing off-side and avoid ‘puking’—liquidating all together, often at a small loss.

-This remains true even when observing one’s open positive P&L evaporate in mere seconds or when slipping into a negative P&L for the day while holding significant size.
-One can see this on the risk screens, as Haywood says, as he points to the spike in D3: “That is where many traders paid down here.
+This remains true even when one observes their open positive P&L evaporate in seconds or slipping into a negative P&L for the day while holding significant size.
+One can see this on the risk screens, as Haywood says, pointing to the spike in D3: “That is where many traders paid down here.
 So many people hit this that when the markets flashed back.
 Kyriacou [AXIA’s risk manager] told me we were down, as a group, multi-six figures for a few moments.”
-You must endure the opening salvo, because as Haywood said, that was the last time many traders that day tried trading this headline—explaining the stark contrast in performance.
+You must endure the opening salvo, because as Haywood said, that was the last time many traders tried trading this headline—explaining the stark contrast in performance.

 Further, D3 type moves require not price action confirmation, or flow confirmation; but another reason altogether to stay in the trade.
 Perversely, price action as a validator or invalidator of trades—which works so well for D1 moves and skills—is precisely what makes the trader exit at the worst moment during a whipsaw.

-So, navigating much of this, as our young trader said, is recognising it for the wider contextual opportunity and being willing to take a hit blindly.
-As if—almost—to be stubbornly inactive, hunker down—hold!—and then let rip violent action—to go from two markets to eight in mere moments when the whipsaw has been cleared.
-Best prices allow you to do this.
-To state: it is preferable to take the hit than to forgo the best prices.
-That is how much a tactical advantage is valued.
+As our young trader said, navigating this is recognising the wider contextual opportunity and being willing to take a hit blindly.
+Almost to be stubbornly inactive, hunker down—hold!—and let rip violent action—to go from two markets to eight in moments when the whipsaw has cleared.
+Best prices allow this.
+It’s preferable to take the hit than to forgo the best prices.
+That’s how much a tactical advantage is valued.
 So speaks a pure market asymmetrist.
-That is what happened to our endearing young trader; the early prices gave him room to manoeuvre, even allowing him time to scrutinise the details of the Wall Street Journal (WSJ) article.
+That’s what happened to our young trader; the early prices gave him room to manoeuvre, allowing him time to scrutinise the Wall Street Journal (WSJ) article.

-In an image: our young trader evolved from trading purely D1 opportunities to learning how to navigate and assess situations in D2 and D3.
-As the markets evolve and change at warp speed to Trump 2.0, in the coming months, it will demand a wide-skill set of trading everything from D1-3 and more, whatever strange market manifestations are yet to occur.
-That is, our young trader demonstrates how to survive ‘the shakeout’ both in an individual trade and career-wide.
-Because the next shakeout is coming.
+In an image, our young trader evolved from trading D1 opportunities to navigating D2 and D3.
+As the markets evolve to Trump 2.0, it will demand a wide skill set of trading D1-3 and more, whatever strange market manifestations occur.
+Our young trader demonstrates how to survive ‘the shakeout’ in an individual trade and career.
+The next shakeout is coming.

 Shakeout: The Coming Cycle.

-The Inauguration Day naturally generates discussion of what comes next.
-But we will not discuss transient trades—but something far more important.
-We move upstream—why revel in the great trades to come when an entire career minefield is around the corner?
-The following outlines some of the most consistent patterns one might observe in our strange landscape; observations exchanged between the author and Haywood.
+Inauguration Day generates discussion of next steps.
+But we won’t discuss transient trades—but something more important.
+We move upstream—why revel in future trades when an entire career minefield is around the corner?
+The following outlines consistent patterns in our strange landscape; observations exchanged between the author and Haywood.

-As the Immortal Cypriot observes and navigates, the nature of opportunity will change—dramatically, brutally so.
-Trump’s effect on the market and the emerging ‘Tariff Theme’ will warp and evolve over time, regardless of how long it takes.
-Some of the best practices now—aggression—will later become the worst practices.
-Moreover, as with every theme, if there are no relatively swift developments, the market will grind these trading opportunities into dust, taking many traders with it.
-It will dismiss what used to be damning headlines.
-Consider Russia-Ukraine, Covid-19, Trump 1.0 with China, post-Brexit EU deal-making; trading these in the same manner at the beginning and end of the theme was—and will be—a disaster.
-Yet, that is precisely what most traders will do—retail and professional alike, all across the experience spectrum.
-The key skill is identifying the change in environment and changing what will become a reflex and habit that worked so well in—what will become apparent—in an expired market environment.
-To now shift instantly to the opposite reflexes and practices.
-Will you be able to do it?
-Many traders will end up giving back everything they’ve made and then some.
+The Immortal Cypriot observes that the nature of opportunity will change—dramatically and brutally.
+Trump’s effect on the market and the emerging ‘Tariff Theme’ will warp and evolve over time, regardless of duration.
+Current best practices—aggression—will become the worst.
+If there are no swift developments, the market will grind these opportunities into dust, taking many traders with it.
+It will dismiss what were damning headlines.
+Consider Russia-Ukraine, Covid-19, Trump 1.0 with China, post-Brexit EU deal-making; trading these in the same manner at the beginning and end was—and will be—a disaster.
+Yet, that’s what most traders—retail and professional alike—will do.
+The key skill is identifying the change in environment and changing what will become a reflex and habit that worked in—what will become apparent—an expired market environment.
+To shift instantly to the opposite reflexes and practices.
+Will you?
+Many traders will give back everything they’ve made and then some.
 In the end, it is what you keep, not what you make.
 So echoes the Immortal Cypriot.
 And man—can that guy keep!
 He kept his way to eight-figures and counting.
 Thus is one market cycle—a shakeout, a purge—summarised.

 Wider afield: high volatility conceals, but low volatility reveals.
-All the low-hanging fruit generated by the rising tide of increased opportunity and volatility will result in a P&L surplus not collateralised by skill.
+The low-hanging fruit from increased opportunity and volatility will result in a P&L surplus not collateralised by skill.
 In a phrase, it will “make average traders great again,” says Haywood.
 However, the market is here to close spreads—and it will close that P&L–skill spread with extreme prejudice.

-Moreover, high volatility permits slack and laziness; it allows for no structure or practices to build the ‘boring’ part: routine, reflection, debriefing, and the like.
-There is no time for the boring when the champagne starts flowing.
-The next mass exodus from this thing of ours will be those who begin trading in this high-opportunity period.
-Woe betide a trader unfortunate enough to start in a high-volatility, high-opportunity landscape, as was the case in early 2020 and in 2022.
-How many managed to keep the gains of March 2020 through the brutal summer of 2020?
-How many retained the gains of 2008 or those from 2011-13 into the crucible, low-volatile grind of 2014-2018?
+High volatility allows slack and laziness; it permits no structure or practices to build the ‘boring’ parts: routine, reflection, debriefing, etc. There’s no time for the boring when the champagne starts flowing.
+The next exodus from this thing of ours will be those trading in this high-opportunity period.
+Woe betide a trader unfortunate enough to start in a high-volatility, high-opportunity landscape, as in early 2020 and 2022.
+How many kept the March 2020 gains through the brutal summer of 2020?
+How many retained the gains of 2008 or those from 2011-13 into the low-volatile grind of 2014-2018?

-Empirically, AXIA’s core performing cadre were painfully lucky to start their careers in low-opportunity conditions.
+AXIA’s core performers were lucky to start their careers in low-opportunity conditions.
 Give it your all for scraps, yes?
-It is imperative for these new or perhaps returning traders to realise that they have been born into an aberration.
-The market, now more than ever, will collapse volatility and expectations as swiftly as it can.
+New or returning traders must realise they were born into an aberration.
+The market will collapse volatility and expectations swiftly.
 This shakeout has occurred and will happen again for all; especially for those who feasted too well without paying for it.

-Another cycle emerges: many give up and quit just before a new set of explosive opportunities.
-Count on it.
-Unfortunately, this was also the scene among some new graduates—fresh intakes of traders—among the AXIA ranks from Q3-Q4 2024.
-As in so many cycles, these traders endured the low-opportunity pains of early 2024, and 2023, built their foundations, hoisted their sails, then tore them down and quit just before the wind came.
-Among them were also those who showed great potential.
+Another cycle emerges: many give up just before new explosive opportunities.
+Unfortunately, this was also the scene among new graduates—fresh intakes of traders—from the AXIA ranks in Q3-Q4 2024.
+These traders endured the low-opportunity pains of early 2024 and 2023, built their foundations, hoisted their sails, then tore them down and quit before the wind came.
+Among them were those who showed great potential.
 Numerous veteran traders have noticed the same patterns, as if on cue—a signal.
-One trader, in particular, recalled how many older traders at his first firm left in the midst of volatility heat death in 2015, mere weeks before the Bund collapsed so rapidly and aggressively that it shattered his novice understanding of what is possible in this strange landscape.
-And that was also how he went from negative to big-up on account for the first time.
+One trader recalled how many older traders at his first firm left during volatility heat death in 2015, weeks before the Bund collapsed rapidly, shattering his novice understanding of this strange landscape.
+And that was how he went from negative to big-up on account for the first time.
 He built the sails for the first two years.
 He is now an eight-figure trader.

-Take one last cycle and pattern: a trader is not made in this cycle but in the next.
-Our young trader, whom you’ve read about, developed his skills, increased his size, experimented, iterated, and made mistakes in a market environment—cycle—that best suited his ‘edge’.
-He allowed for enough opportunity for scrappy experimentation for skill development; for R&D—as Haywood says.
-He did not let abundance excuse laziness, thus avoiding the invaluable opportunity to grow.
-But here comes a potential trap: the conducive market environment allowed for size growth—but the environment will, by definition, change just as they have increased their size, firepower, and leverage to an all-time high.
+Let’s take one last cycle and pattern.
+A trader is not made in this cycle but the next.
+Our young trader, whom you’ve read about, developed his skills, increased his size, experimented, iterated, and made mistakes in a market environment—cycle—that suited his ‘edge’.
+He allowed enough opportunity for scrappy experimentation for skill development; for R&D—as Haywood says.
+He did not let abundance excuse laziness, avoiding the opportunity to grow.
+But here comes a potential trap: the conducive market environment allowed for size growth.
+However, the environment will change just as they increased their size, firepower, and leverage to an all-time high.
 The same trades, now less potent—or loss-making—can blow a hole in their account faster than ever.
-That is why the ability to consolidate is a marker of mastery.
-Will he—and others in his position—survive the next low-opportunity purge?
+That’s why the ability to consolidate is a marker of mastery.
+Will he—and others—survive the next low-opportunity purge?
 To keep most of it as others give it all back?
-Can he consolidate to survive the next time the market cleans house?
+Can he consolidate to survive the next market cleans house?

-Because, if he can, that means he can keep the firepower and the leverage and hit the start of the next best opportunity cycle with his biggest size, alongside the grizzled razor-sharp street fighting tactics of surviving on low opportunity scraps.
-This hungry trader would become a dangerously effective practitioner, waiting for his moment to reap the next low-hanging fruit environment.
-He has built the cannons and hoisted the sails—and when the wind comes next, may he feast like a King; the world is yours.
+If he can, he can keep the firepower and leverage and hit the next opportunity cycle with his biggest size, alongside the razor-sharp street fighting tactics of surviving on low opportunity scraps.
+This hungry trader would become a dangerously effective practitioner, waiting to reap the next low-hanging fruit.
+He’s built the cannons and hoisted the sails—and when the wind comes, may he feast like a King; the world is yours.

 Acknowledgements, Permissions & Disclaimer